krachzack/graphene/README.md

 You can select a port with the `-p 8080` switch and a document root with the `-w ../some/../path` switch.

+Default port is 10000 and default webroot is `../webroot` relative to the current working directory.

 The server will now keep running until interrupted, e.g. by pressing `ctrl+c`.

     phil:graphene krachzack$ mkdir build && cd build && cmake .. && make